 Understandably, this has led to many travelers putting these cards head-to-head to determine a winner.
 Ultimately, either of these cards would make a great addition to your wallet – and it could even make sense to hold both.
 But if you're forced to choose, some key differences could sway you one way or the other.

-Card: | American Express® Gold Card | Chase Sapphire Preferred Card |
+Card | American Express® Gold Card | Chase Sapphire Preferred Card |

 ---|---|---|

-Welcome Bonus: | *amex gold bonus* | *csp bonus* |
+Welcome Bonus | *amex gold bonus* | *csp bonus* |

-Points Earning: | 4x Membership Rewards points per dollar spent at all restaurants (on up to $50,000 annually) 4x Membership Rewards points per dollar spent at U.S. supermarkets (on up to $25,000 of spending annually, then 1x) | 3x on dining 3x points for online grocery purchases 3x points on select streaming services 2x points per dollar spent on travel purchases 5x total points on travel purchased through Chase Ultimate Rewards® |
+Points Earning | 4x points per dollar at restaurants worldwide(up to $50,000 annually, then 1x) 4x points per dollar at U.S. supermarkets (up to $25,000 of spending annually, then 1x) 3x points per dollar on flights booked direct or through American Express Travel® 2x points on prepaid hotels and rental cars booked through American Express Travel® | 3x on dining 3x points for online grocery purchases 3x points on select streaming services 2x points per dollar spent on travel purchases 5x total points on travel purchased through Chase Ultimate Rewards® |

-Transfer Partners: | 20 Airline partners 3 Hotel partners | 11 Airline partners 3 Hotel partners |
+Transfer Partners | 17 Airline partners 3 Hotel partners | 11 Airline partners 3 Hotel partners |

-Perks: | Up to $10 monthly dining credit, up to $100 Resy credit, up to $84 Dunkin' credit, up to $10 monthly credit to use at Uber or Uber Eats | Chase Pay Yourself Back Primary rental car insurance Trip delay Cancelation protection/insurance Baggage loss and delay protection |
+Perks | Up to $10 monthly dining credit, up to $100 Resy credit, up to $84 Dunkin' credit in the U.S., up to $10 monthly Uber Cash to use on rides or Uber Eats in the U.S. | Chase Pay Yourself Back Primary rental car insurance Trip delay Cancelation protection/insurance Baggage loss and delay protection |

 Annual Fee

-While neither card costs as much as some of the ultra-premium travel cards on the market these days, but there's still a clear winner here.
+While neither card costs as much as some of the ultra-premium travel cards on the market these days, there's still a clear winner here.

 The Chase Sapphire Preferred debuted over a decade ago with an annual fee of just $95 – and that's still where it sits today.
 Meanwhile, a recent refresh has brought the Amex Gold Card's annual fee up a whopping $325 (see rates and fees) per year.